July 30, 2024

 While winter in Taipei can bring occasional chilly nights (around 50°F), the temperature is generally mild overall, especially when compared to most of Europe or The US.
 I think winter is a great time to experience the city’s vibrant night markets and New Year celebrations.
 I personally always try to visit during this time because flights are cheaper and it’s less crowded (unless you go around February for Lunar New Year).

-If you can’t make it during winter, then I would suggest visiting during spring.
-Spring offers the best weather for sightseeing, with pleasant temperatures ranging from 59-77°F. Witness the city erupt in blooms, including cherry blossoms, and enjoy festivals like the Taipei Azalea Festival and the Dragon Boat Festival.
-While there are a ton of events going on during this time, you should be prepared for larger crowds and potentially higher costs during this season.
+If winter isn’t an option, consider visiting during spring for an ideal experience on your Taiwan itinerary.
+Spring offers the best weather for sightseeing, with comfortable temperatures ranging from 59-77°F. You’ll get to see the city come alive with beautiful blooms, including cherry blossoms, and can enjoy popular events like the Taipei Azalea Festival and the Dragon Boat Festival.
+While there’s no shortage of exciting happenings during this season, be prepared for larger crowds and potentially higher costs —something to keep in mind when creating your Taiwan itinerary.

 Summer in Taipei